pasytchangwa/Awesome_books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome books: plain JavaScript with objects
+# Awesome books: Complete WebPage With Navigation

 > This project aimed at setting up a mobile and desktop version of our awesome book app.